davidmann4/botstack/README.md

 ![botstack-logo](https://cloud.githubusercontent.com/assets/1736570/18914167/33193656-858c-11e6-9151-b383bd1c821c.png)

 This is a base project for creating FB Chatbots.
-It has a Statemachine and Usermanagment and allows you to add functionality with modules.
+It has a state machine and User Management and allows you to add functionality with modules.

 ## Quickstart